nvauxel/UR_Gripper_Joystick_Control/README.md

 First of all, you need to clone the ROS Driver package for UR robot and launch the bring-up of your robot and run the node, install the joy package to use a joystick and run the joy_node node.

 Then, you can import the urp file and run it and run at the same time the subscriber node and you can control the robot.

+To use the Gripper, use L3 button to open it and R3 button to close it.

+To move the UR3 robot, you can do translations following x, y and z axis :

+Right joystick high : translation following +y
+Right joystick low : translation following -y
+Right joystick left : translation following -x
+Right joystick right : translation following +x

+Use start button to do translations following -z and RB button to do translations following +z.

+To stop a translation, press back button.